Default memory map

 The stack base location is provided by a semihosting operation during application startup.
-The value returned by this semihosting operation depends on the debug environment.
+The value that this semihosting operation returns depends on the debug environment.

 The linker observes a set of rules to decide where in memory code and data are located: